For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 - Advanced Manufacturing & Robotics – As manufacturing shifts to high-value, automated, and Industry 4.0 operations, talent in robotics, automation, smart manufacturing and advanced engineering is increasingly sought.

-For updated data on which sectors are driving foreign talent demand and how this affects PR approvals, refer to our Singapore Immigration Trends 2025–2026 insights.
+For updated data on which sectors are driving foreign talent demand and how this affects permanent residency approvals, refer to our Singapore Immigration Trends 2025–2026 insights.

 Summary: How to Apply for Singapore PR in 2025 (Step-by-Step)